David J. Barron: Federal judicial service

 On September 24, 2013, President Barack Obama nominated Barron to serve as a United States Circuit Judge of the United States Court of Appeals for the First Circuit, to the seat vacated by Judge Michael Boudin, who assumed senior status on June 1, 2013.
 On January 16, 2014, his nomination was reported out of committee by a 10–8 vote.
-On Thursday, May 15, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
-On Wednesday, May 21, 2014, the Senate invoke cloture on his nomination by a 52–43 vote.
-Several senators, including Mark Udall (D) and Rand Paul (R), pledged to oppose Barron's nomination unless the administration publishes the secret memos Barron authored on the legality of killing American citizens with drone strikes.
+On Thursday, May 15, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
+On Wednesday, May 21, 2014, the United States Senate invoked cloture on his nomination by a 52–43 vote.
+Several senators, including Mark Udall (D) and Rand Paul (R), pledged to oppose Barron's nomination unless the administration published the secret memos Barron authored on the legality of killing American citizens with drone strikes.
 Until senators began raising concerns about Barron's nomination, only those on the Judiciary and Intelligence committees had seen any of the classified memos.
-On May 22, 2014, the Senate confirmed his nomination by a 53–45 vote.
+On May 22, 2014, his nomination was confirmed by a 53–45 vote.
 He received his judicial commission on May 23, 2014.
 He became Chief Judge on April 1, 2022, when Judge Jeffrey R. Howard assumed senior status.

 Publications

-Barron is known for coauthoring with Martin S. Lederman a Harvard Law Review article titled "The Commander in Chief at the Lowest Ebb - Framing the Problem, Doctrine and Original Understanding," which was an attack of the advice given by the Office of Legal Counsel to President George W. Bush justifying Bush's use of executive power during the War on Terror.
+Barron is known for coauthoring with Martin S. Lederman a Harvard Law Review article titled "The Commander in Chief at the Lowest Ebb - Framing the Problem, Doctrine and Original Understanding", which was an attack on the advice given by the Office of Legal Counsel to President George W. Bush justifying Bush's use of executive power during the war on terror.

 In 2016, Simon & Schuster published his book Waging War: The Clash Between Presidents and Congress, 1776 to ISIS.
 In February 2017, Barron was named the winner of Norwich University's 2017 Colby Award, which is awarded for works that make major academic contributions to the understanding of military history, intelligence activities, and foreign relations.